-As promised, let’s continue the modified cash basis conversation that we started here in the Accounts Receivable 101 convo…with Accounts Payable!
+As promised, let’s continue the modified cash basis conversation that we started over here in the Accounts Receivable 101 convo…

 If you want a better picture than a cash-basis** financial statement can give, in additional to tracking what your customers owe you (accounts receivable), you should track what you owe your vendors and suppliers (accounts payable).